taosdata/TDengine/docs/en/05-get-started/01-docker.md

 In the query above you are selecting the first timestamp (ts) in the interval, another way of selecting this would be `\_wstart` which will give the start of the time window.
 For more information about windowed queries, see [Time-Series Extensions](../../taos-sql/distinguished/).

+## Experience GUI based database manamement

+From TDengine 3.3.0.0, there is a new componenet called `taos-explorer` added in the TDengine docker image.
+You can use it to manage the databases, super tables, child tables, and data in your TDengine system.
+There are also some features only available in TDengine Enterprise Edition, please contact TDengine sales team in case you need these features.

+To use taos-explorer in the container, you need to access the host port mapped from container port 6060.
+Assuming the host name is abc.com, and the port used on host is 10000, you need to access http://abc.com:10000. taos-explorer uses port 6060 by default in the container.
+When you use it the first time, you need to register with your enterprise email, then can logon using your user name and password in the TDengine database management system.

 ## Additional Information

 For more information about deploying TDengine in a Docker environment, see [Deploying TDengine with Docker](../../deployment/docker).